 Lured by a night out for a pre-Oktoberfest party (and informative workshops of course) I accepted the invitation.
 In preparation for the event, the invitation described:

 Dresscode Dre Dresscode sowohl für die Tages – als auch die Abendveranstaltung ist Tracht, bayerischer Landhausstil oder Casual.

 (The dresscode for both the day-time and evening event is Tracht (Dirndl / Lederhosen), Bavarian country estate style or casual).

-This is a preview of Moving to Germany: Anmeldung Explained.
+This is a preview of Living in Germany: Dressing Up.

-This is a preview of Living in Germany: Schein und Sein.
+This is a preview of German Cuisine: Looking East.